but that is not what the ship was built for.

 Depressive feelings can also be brought about by major life changes.
 Some symptoms of depression include: sleep changes (more or less than usual), loss of interest in things you usually enjoy doing, feelings of guilt, decreased energy, loss of concentration, increase/ decrease of appetite, restlessness/agitation, and suicidal thoughts.

-**I specialize in helping women navigate life transitions and changes in their lives**
+**I specialize in helping women navigate major life changes**

 Please contact me today to discuss how therapy can be helpful to you.
 I look forward to hearing from you soon!